karip/platform-info/README.md

 ## Manual testing

-The application includes few tests, which also print out the platform info.
+The library includes few tests, which also print out the platform info.
 Here's how to run the tests manually on different platforms.

 ### 64-bit little-endian x86_64